 Named 4th in ABR’s list of “50 most powerful women in business” 2015.

 With a long 21 year career as Chief Executive Officer of Harvey Norman Holdings, Katie Page has also been referred to as the mastermind behind the success of her empire.
-She manages a network of 277 stores in eight countries, while also acting as the Retail Council Director.
+She manages a network of 300 stores, with a new UK Flagship outlet, due to open in 2024.

 3. Kayla Itsines (Sweat App)

-This Australian entrepreneur has gone from being a personal trainer at a gym in Adelaide to building one of the world’s most successful fitness app Sweat.
-At 29, she is still under 30 and has already achieved great things in the world of business.
+This Australian entrepreneur has gone from being a personal trainer at a gym in Adelaide to building one of the world’s most successful fitness app SWEAT.
+In 2016, SWEAT generated more revenue than any other fitness app.

 Kayla Itsines is a great example of how you can leverage the power of Apps to launch your business and potentially earn millions from it.
 We at Elegant Media have developed several successful Apps that are generating substantial revenue for entrepreneurs.